Prevention of Tay–Sachs disease: In the Jewish population

 Screening for Tay–Sachs carriers was one of the first great successes of the emerging field of genetic counseling and diagnosis.
 Proactive testing has been quite effective in eliminating Tay–Sachs occurrence among Ashkenazi Jews, both in Israel and in the diaspora.
+Starting in the 1970s, Jewish activists and organizers spread awareness through newspaper and magazine articles, Jewish newsletters, and posters at synagogues.
+Medical professionals volunteered by sending promotional letters and recruited rabbis and other leaders of the Jewish community to spread the word and encourage screening for Tay-Sachs.
 In 2000, Michael Kaback reported that in the United States and Canada, the incidence of TSD in the Jewish population had declined by more than 90% since the advent of genetic screening.
 On January 18, 2005, the Israeli English language daily Haaretz reported that as a "Jewish disease" Tay–Sachs had almost been eradicated.
 Of the 10 babies born with Tay–Sachs in North America in 2003, none had been born to Jewish families.
 In Israel, only one child was born with Tay–Sachs in 2003, and preliminary results from early 2005 indicated that none were born with the disease in 2004.